Joe Wilkinson: Television

 Since 2010, Wilkinson has appeared in a number of television shows.
 In 2010, he played various characters in the first series of Robert's Web.
 He appeared on The Rob Brydon Show, The Wright Stuff, Show & Tell, Comedy Lab, My Funniest Year, and the television film England's Worst Ever Football Team.
 He played a major role in Him & Her as Dan Perkins, the lonely, socially awkward neighbour to main characters Becky and Steve.

-Wilkinson is a regular on popular British panel shows.
-He has appeared on 8 Out of 10 Cats, Have I Got News for You, Mock the Week and Never Mind the Buzzcocks and has performed at a stand-up section of Russell Howard's Good News.
+Wilkinson has appeared on 8 Out of 10 Cats, Have I Got News for You, Mock the Week and Never Mind the Buzzcocks and has performed at a stand-up section of Russell Howard's Good News.
 He has appeared in Miranda.

 Wilkinson wrote three episodes in the first series of Anna & Katy, as well as an animated short in 2012, A Fishy Tale.
 Three episodes of Show & Tell and the episode '2001' for My Funniest Year were written by him.

 Wilkinson was involved in the BBC Three comedy show Live at the Electric as a member of the comedic double act Two Episodes of Mash with Diane Morgan.
 It had been previously broadcast on BBC Radio 2.

 In 2014, Wilkinson appeared as a resident comedian on the revived TV game show Celebrity Squares, hosted by Warwick Davis on ITV.
 It returned for a second series in April 2015.

 In 2016, he starred in the Sky 1 series Rovers which he co-wrote with David Earl.
 He was also a contestant on the second series of Dave comedy panel show Taskmaster.

 In 2019, Wilkinson appeared as Jeffrey in the first and third series of the Netflix original series Sex Education, and featured in Ricky Gervais' comedy-drama After Life as "Postman Pat", the incompetent and nosey postman of the main character's street.

 In November 2019 he starred in the three-part Gold sitcom The Cockfields, which he co-wrote with David Earl.
 Wilkinson plays Simon, who takes his girlfriend Donna (Diane Morgan) to meet his family at their home on the Isle of Wight for the first time.

 In 2024, Wilkinson co-presented Joe & Katherine's Bargain Holidays with Katherine Ryan on Channel 4.
 It was on this show that Joe introduced the term 'mousie', which is a selfie taken from the perspective of a mouse.